Clifton Suspension Bridge, Bristol

 Bristol in one day

-After the extensive walking tour, you’ll want to stay in one place for a while.
-Therefore, we’d recommend heading over to the world-famous Clifton Suspension Bridge for staggering views of the city.
-Take a free tour or discover its history for yourself by heading across the bridge to the Visitor Centre on the Leigh Woods side.
-It’s just a short walk along Clifton Down to Bristol Zoo Gardens.
-The Zoo is home to over 400 species of exotic, endangered and adorable animals from across the globe.
+Once you’ve explored the street art, head over to the world-famous Clifton Suspension Bridge for breath-taking views of the city.
+You can take a free tour or explore its history at the Visitor Centre on the Leigh Woods side.
+From there, it's a short walk along Clifton Down to Bristol Zoo Gardens, where you can meet over 400 species of exotic, endangered, and adorable animals from around the world.

 Hidden gems